muhanad40/ShoppingCart-React/README.md

 I used [Webpack](http://webpack.github.io/) because it bundles all my app's dependencies into one single file.
 I could have used Gulp to concatenate my JavaScript files, but Webpack detects dependencies automatically and bundles them together.
 I only used [Gulp](http://gulpjs.com/) to run the Webpack bundling commands or to watch the app and test directories to run the appropriate bundling commands.

+Finally, I used [Bootstrap](getbootstrap.com) because it's quicker to assemble a responsive UI.
+If this was a real project, I would use Bourbon and Neat with SASS.

 Requirements:
 -------------
 - Python